Viftrup/viftrup.github.io/_posts/2023-07-24-What-is-nlp-int-tap-and-why-should-you-care.markdown

 ```
 Notice that as we're capturing on the nlp_int_tap interface the traffic is hitting the internal backplane 169.254.1.2 address.

-If we look on the egress part (traffic has now been transmitted from nlp_int_tap backplane into the ASA / LINA-engine)
+If we look on the egress part (traffic has now been transmitted from nlp_int_tap backplane into the ASA / LINA-engine and vice versa)
 ```
 ViftrupLAB01# show capture nlp_cap_egress